-A technical assistance webinar meeting has been scheduled to afford potential applicants pre-submission assistance.
-Topics will include a program overview, an overview of this RFA, and discussion of the RFA requirements.
-Both sessions will cover the same information.
-Attendees are encouraged to bring questions.
+A technical assistance webinar meeting has been scheduled to afford potential applicants presubmission assistance.
+Topics will include a program overview, an overview of this RFP, and discussion of the RFP requirements.
 Refer to the Summary Timetable at the beginning of this document for dates and registration.
-If, in writing the proposal, you have questions about the proposal format or require other assistance, contact the MHEC Office of Outreach and Grants Management.
+If, in writing the proposal, you have questions about the proposal format or require other assistance, contact MHEC's Office of Outreach and Grants Management.
 Project directors are also encouraged to contact MHEC whenever they have questions about grant implementation or management.